octo-technology/OpenTezos/docs/tezos-basics/operations.md

 ### Validator
 The selected baker sends the created block to a node.
 Once received, the node starts the block validation by calling the *Apply_block* function.
 This function validates the block header by using protocol parameters, and verifies all the operations.

-The block validation checks for errors such as too many operations, oversized operation, incorrect protocol version, unauthorized validation pass, invalid fitness, unavailable protocol, errors while applying the operation, and more [[4]](/tezos-basics/intro_to_operation#referencess).
+The block validation checks for errors such as too many operations, oversized operations, incorrect protocol versions, unauthorized validation passes, invalid fitness, unavailable protocols, errors while applying the operation, and more [[4]](/tezos-basics/intro_to_operation#referencess).

 Once a block is validated and is a candidate for the new head of the chain, it is passed to the chain validator, which checks if the fitness score [[5]](/tezos-basics/intro_to_operation#referencess) of the new head is higher than the fitness score of the current head.
 If it is not, the block is ignored.
 If it is, then this block replaces the current head.
 The chain validator then calls the pre-validator in order to flush the mempool.
 Finally, the new block head is advertised to the peers using the *distributed_db’s Advertise module*.
 Of course, this block only becomes part of the canonical chain if future bakers decide to bake on top of it.